Wowpedia: Wowpedia begins

-As a result, the content and article history was forked to Wowpedia.org, hosted by Curse, on 20 October 2010, with most of the administrators of WoWWiki, as well as many of the other active contributors, moving to Wowpedia.
+The content and article history was forked to Wowpedia.org, hosted by Curse, on 20 October 2010, with most of the administrators of WoWWiki, as well as many of the other active contributors, moving to Wowpedia.

 On December 4, 2010, Blizzard Entertainment began to incorporate links to Wowpedia, as well as the database site Wowhead, into the new version of its World of Warcraft Community Site.

 Wowpedia's usefulness and strength as a wiki is in its establishment as a touchstone of "participatory culture", a "discourse community [...] in which more experienced contributors and various types of administrators play more or less strong roles in the editing process, often asking questions about edits made and offering suggestions."
 The success of Wowpedia has been described as the results of its editors' "blissful productivity, hard work and dedication at play".
 Wowpedia's format and coverage of the Warcraft games and lore contained therein has been used as an illustration of "the dedication of the community and how fans help each other when Blizzard’s official documents do not provide adequate guidance about gameplay features or the best way to engage with the game".

 In July 2013, Wowpedia moved to Curse's Gamepedia game-based wiki hosting service.
 In December 2014, Wowpedia's URL was changed to a gamepedia domain, but the onscreen Wowpedia identity such as logos was retained.

 Fandom

-As of December 2018, control of Wowpedia once again falls under Wikia (now known as Fandom) due to its acquisition of Gamepedia from Curse.
+As of December 2018, control of Wowpedia once again fell under Wikia (now known as Fandom) due to its acquisition of Gamepedia from Curse.

+In September 2023, the admins of Wowpedia initiated a vote to move the wiki away from Fandom, citing a number of concerns with the way that Fandom had been running things, including intrusive ads in the middle of pages.
+The vote concluded on October 2, 2023, resulting in a winning 'Yes' vote.

+Warcraft Wiki

+Following the vote in September 2023, Wowpedia forked from Fandom to the wiki.gg hosting service on October 12, 2023, and became known as Warcraft Wiki.